dannyedhouse/goodlord-referencing/README.md

 - Add more tests, particularly around the API - perhaps mocking with MSW.
 - Improved validation
   - e.g., ensuring that the start date cannot be before the end date.
+  - Clarify actual required fields, e.g. assumption has been made that employment end data is optional if current employer.
 - Add endpoint to env variables
 - Clarify if guarantor details should be submit/processed.
 This has been left commented to ensure it meets Task 1 requirements.